 Breasts

-I imagine capturing a candid shot of my profile, head lowered, poised to lift the lid of the rice cooker.
+I imagine capturing a candid shot of my profile, head lowered, poised to lift the lid of the rice cooker, as I do every day in my kitchen.
 The image, rotated ninety degrees clockwise, turns me into a colossal infant holding in my hands a steaming aluminum breast.
-My gaze, dissolved into the milky whiteness of vapor, becomes a canvas upon which the act of suckling traces back to the themes of Greek pottery, the narrative of human evolution, and the countless eyes that surface from the subconscious before Earth’s demise in a science fiction.
-The milk spilling from my mouth blurs the boundaries between myth, history, and science, leaving new marks upon the motherly territory in the hand.
+By covering it with caligraphy paper, I turn the breast into a canvas upon which myth, history, and science fiction converge through collage, leaving new marks upon the motherly territory in my hand.